-5: CBCT EQUIPMENT FACTORS IN THE REDUCTION OF RADIATION RISK TO PATIENTS
+5 CBCT EQUIPMENT FACTORS IN THE REDUCTION OF RADIATION RISK TO PATIENTS

-The literature review in section 2.5 showed that the effective dose may vary significantly between different CBCT equipment.
-In this section, the significance of selection of appropriate exposure settings in limiting doses while maintaining the image quality at acceptable clinical levels (optimisation) is reviewed.
+The literature review in section 2.6 showed that the effective dose may vary significantly between different CBCT equipment.
+In this section, the significance of optimisation of exposure in terms of selecting the appropriate exposure parameters in limiting doses, while maintaining the image quality at acceptable clinical levels, (optimisation) is reviewed.
 Due account was given to any available national recommendations on CBCT optimisation (Haute Autorité de Santé, 2009; Health Protection Agency, 2010; Statens strålevern, 2010).

-5.1: X-ray tube voltage and mAs
+5.1 X-ray tube voltage, current and exposure time

-The kilovoltage (kV_p) of an X-ray tube is the potential difference between anode and cathode during operation.
+The X-ray tube voltage (measured in kilovolts, kV) is the potential difference between anode and cathode during operation.
 The tube voltage determines the energy of the X-rays.
 Lower tube voltages give lower energy X-rays and thus increase the dose to the skin of the patient (Horner 1994).
-Increasing the kV_p may result in a decrease in skin and effective dose (Geijer et al 2009) but an increase in scatter.
-Higher kV_p , however, reduces the beam hardening effect (Ludlow 2011).
-More research is needed to explore the optimisation of kV_p in CBCT.
+Increasing the tube voltage may result in a decrease in skin and effective dose (Geijer et al 2009) but an increase in scatter.
+Higher tube voltage, however, reduces the beam hardening effect (Ludlow 2011).
+More research is needed to explore the optimum tube voltage in CBCT.
 The product of the tube current measured in milliamperes (mA) and the exposure time measured in seconds (s) only affects the number of photons emitted by the X-ray tube and not their energy.
-Increased mAs increases dose, but the beam penetration and image contrast remain the same.
-The kV_p and mA in dental CBCT equipment is either fixed or can be varied depending on the CBCT unit (Ludlow et al 2006; Lofthag-Hansen et al 2008; Silva et al 2008; Okano et al 2009; Roberts et al 2009).
-Fixed kV_p and mA preclude optimisation.
+Increased tube current-exposure time product increases dose, but the beam penetration and image contrast remain the same.
+The tube voltage and current in dental CBCT equipment is either fixed or can be varied depending on the CBCT unit (Ludlow et al 2006; Lofthag-Hansen et al 2008; Silva et al 2008; Okano et al 2009; Roberts et al 2009).
+Fixed tube voltage and current limit the options for further optimisation.

-The optimisation of radiation dose can be achieved by balancing exposure with image quality needs.
+The optimisation of exposure can be achieved by balancing exposure with image quality needs.
 Some diagnostic tasks necessitate higher levels of detail to others.
 The possibility of using "low dose" MSCT for certain tasks in head and neck radiology is established (Loubele et al 2005; Loftag-Hansen 2010).
-There is a lack of studies that attempt to optimise these two exposure factors for different CBCT units and clinical protocols.
-Where "low dose" options are available through reduction in mAs, large reductions in effective dose have been reported (Pauwels et al in press); although this study did not assess image quality, it used manufacturers' low dose protocols.
-Kwong et al (2008) found that mA and kVp could be reduced for the equipment studied without a significant loss of image quality.
+There is a lack of studies which attempt to optimise tube voltage and tube current-exposure time product for different CBCT units and clinical protocols.
+Where "low dose" options are available through reduction in tube currentexposure time product, large reductions in effective dose have been reported (Pauwels et al 2012); although this study did not assess image quality, it used manufacturers' low dose protocols.
+Kwong et al (2008) found that tube voltage and current could be reduced for the equipment studied without a significant loss of image quality.
 Sur et al 2010 investigated the effect of tube current reduction on image quality for presurgical implant planning in CBCT.
-They reported that substantial reductions in mA could be made without clinically significant loss of image quality.
-The work of Lofthag-Hansen et al (2010) also provides ample evidence for the scope for reductions in mAs with acceptable image quality, although they emphasised that exposure parameters should be adjusted to the diagnostic task in guestion.
+They reported that substantial reductions in tube current could be made without clinically significant loss of image quality.
+The work of Lofthag-Hansen et al (2010) also provides ample evidence for the scope for reductions in tube current-exposure time product with acceptable image quality, although they emphasised that exposure parameters should be adjusted to the diagnostic task in question.
 While these studies must be viewed as specific to the CBCT equipment in question, the weight of evidence in X-ray-based imaging in medicine, along with available national guidelines on optimisation (Haute Autorité de Santé, 2009; Health Protection Agency, 2010; Statens strålevern, 2010), is sufficiently strong to be able to make a recommendation: